amzn/kotlin-inject-anvil/README.md

     commonMainImplementation "software.amazon.lastmile.kotlin.inject.anvil:runtime-optional:$version"
 }
 ```
-For details how to setup KSP itself for multiplatform projects see the
+For details how to setup KSP itself for multiplatform projects, see the
 [official documentation](https://kotlinlang.org/docs/ksp-multiplatform.html).
 The setup for
 `kotlin-inject` is described [here](https://github.com/evant/kotlin-inject).